Opportunity-Holding/RESTar.Tutorial/README.md

 ```
 Note that `Length` is a .NET property of a `System.String`.
 All public instance properties (and properties of properties) are available for references from meta-conditions like `add` and `select`.

-Now, let's try getting some Excel.
+Now, let's try getting some Excel files.
 For this, we set the `Accept` header to `application/vnd.openxmlformats-officedocument.spreadsheetml.sheet`.
 RESTar will automatically include a suggested file name in the `Content-Disposition` response header.
 Most clients honor this when receiving file attachments.
 Now try the requests above again.